Skip main navigation

 A candidate who meets the standard should:

-• provide examples of their role in research projects.
+• provide examples of their part of the research project

-• show how their part in the research process fit into the overall project.
+• demonstrate how the part of the research process for which they were responsible fitted into the whole research project.

 Standard 9: A nominated specialist area in research